You want smart political talk without the meltdowns?

 He plays the Troubadour, which is a very important character.

-I text Bart, who's an amazing writer, I said, Bart, what if we had we had some idea of Santa Claus and a garbage man?
+I said, Bart, what if we had some idea of Santa Claus and a garbage man?

-We kind of, you know, workshopped it together.
+We kind of workshopped it together.

 And I remember pitching it to her and just being like, here's what we're thinking.

-Now she's very much with us.
+And now she's very much with us.

-And she thought, This is amazing.
+And she thought, this is amazing.

 This is the role I want.